rlmcneary2/remapgl/src/marker/marker.md

 # Associated Types

 ## AnchorType
-A string indicating the part of the Marker that should be positioned closest to the coordinate set ny location.
+A string indicating the part of the Marker that should be positioned closest to the coordinate set by location.

 `"center" | "top" | "bottom" | "left" | "right" | "top-left" | "top-right" | "bottom-left" | "bottom-right"`